unterstein/dcos-for-java-devs/README.md

 # What is in this demo?
 - One java service, one mysql database
-- the java service depends on the database and consumes data
+- The java service depends on the database and consumes data
 - We will get nice juck norris jokes if everything is running ;-)

-# Get this demo working
+# Get this demo working locally
 - You need java, docker and docker-compose to be installed on your machine.
 - Go to sources and run this command